nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 As we develop NGF, that surrounding configuration will expand (because we will implement more NGINX features) and also might change (for example, due to improvements).
-As a result, there is a risk that SnippetsTemplate break after Cluster operator upgrades NGF to the next version.
+As a result, there is a risk that SnippetsTemplate break after a Cluster operator upgrades NGF to the next version.
 Such risk shall be clearly documented in the SnippetsTemplate documentation.

 ### Prior Arts